 The growth of prescriptions to cure addiction is quite an active area of study.
 The stage of growth and degree of success of novel prescriptions vary relying on the type of addictive syndrome.
 Pharmacotherapies for opioid addiction are at the ready, but new mixtures of naltrexone and buprenorphine and new pharmacologic methods beyond the opioid receptor soon may be giving new alternatives for their treatment.
 Prescriptions for cocaine abuse have been studied massively in the past 20 years, but none have been given the thumbs up by the FDA for this indication.
 Prescriptions such as:

-All might give an acceptable sign of effectiveness for curing cocaine abuse alone or in cahoots with other psychiatric syndromes.
+All might give an acceptable sign of effectiveness for curing cocaine abuse alone or in tandem with other psychiatric syndromes.
 The growth of pharmacotherapies for addictive disorders and cannabis abuse is in its larval stages, but current findings of their method of action and growth of abuse are giving fresh chances to find safe, efficient prescriptions for their treatment.

 For addictive disorders, medications such as bupropion, modafinil, rivastigmine, and lobeline may be right on for curing addiction withdrawal or reliance.
 Finally, given the great developments in knowing the endocannabinoid network and the impacts of marijuana on the central nervous system in recent years, there has been growing interest in developing pharmacotherapies for marijuana abuse and/or withdrawal and assessing cannabinoids for the treatment of other abuse disorders.

 The cannabinoid agonists and antagonists and prescriptions with actions on different neurotransmitter networks are being developed.
 With the current developments in the understanding of the neurobiology of abuse and the growth of new pharmacotherapies for these syndromes, it is hoped that more prescription options will be available for the treatment of addictive syndromes in the not-too-distant future.